vetscience/Assemblosis/README.md

 threads: 24 # Maximum number of threads used in the pipeline

-maxFragmentLens: [500] # Illumina PE fragment length
+maxFragmentLens: [500, 600] # Illumina PE fragment length.
+NOTE!
+Each pair needs one phred value.

 # Parameters for the program Pilon
 orientation: 'fr'